Setup and Config

 Normalize refname by removing any leading slash (

-) characters and collapsing runs of adjacent slashes between name components into a single slash.
-If the normalized refname is valid then print it to standard output and exit with a status of 0, otherwise exit with a non-zero status. (--print
+/) characters and collapsing runs of adjacent slashes between name components into a single slash.
+If the normalized refname is valid then print it to standard output and exit with a status of 0, otherwise exit with a non-zero status. (--printis a deprecated way to spell--normalize.)

 EXAMPLES